Density Estimation in Infinite Dimensional Exponential Families: Density Estimation in : Well-specified Case

-with $\lambda=n^{-\max\left\{\frac{1}{3},\frac{1}{2(\beta+1)}\right\}}$. \\ (iii) If $\Vert C^{-1}\Vert<\infty$ and $E_1<\infty$, then $\theta_n=n^{-\frac{1}{2}}$ and $J(p_0\Vert p_{f_{\lambda,n}})=O_{p_0}(n^{-1})$ with $\lambda=n^{-\frac{1}{2}}$. \end{theorem} \begin{remark} \emph{(i)} Comparing the results of Theorem~\ref{Thm:rates}(i) and Theorem~\ref{Thm:density}(i) (for $L^r$, Hellinger and KL divergence), we would like to highlight that while the conditions on $\lambda$ and $n$ match in both the cases, the latter does not require $f_0\in\overline{\Cal{R}(C)}$ to ensure consistency.
-While a similar condition can be imposed in Theorem~\ref{Thm:density} to attain consistency, we replaced this condition with $\text{supp}(q_0)=\Omega$---a simple and easy condition to work with---which along with the boundedness of the kernel ensures that for any $f_0\in\eu{H}$, there exists $\tilde{f_0}\in\overline{\Cal{R}(C)}$ such that $p_{\tilde{f_0}}=p_0$ (see Lemma~\ref{lem:support}). \\ \emph{(ii)} In contrast to the results in $L^r$, Hellinger and KL divergence, consistency in $J$ can be obtained with $\lambda$ converging to zero at a rate faster than in these results.
-Another interesting aspect of convergence in $J$ is that it does not even require $\text{supp}(q_0)=\Omega$ to hold, unlike for convergence in other distances.
-This is due to the fact that the convergence in these other distances is based on the convergence of $\Vert f_{\lambda,n}-f_0\Vert_\eu{H}$, which in turn involves convergence of $\Cal{A}_0(\lambda):=\Vert f_\lambda-f_0\Vert_\eu{H}$ to zero and therefore requires $f_0\in\overline{\Cal{R}(C)}$ or $\text{supp}(q_0)=\Omega$ to hold.
-On the other hand, convergence in $J$ is controlled by $\Cal{A}_{\frac{1}{2}}(\lambda):=\Vert \sqrt{C}(f_\lambda-f_0)\Vert_\eu{H}$ which can be shown to behave as $O(\sqrt{\lambda})$ as $\lambda\rightarrow 0$, without requiring any assumptions on $f_0$ (see Proposition~\ref{pro:approxerror}).
-For this reason, one can obtain rates in $J$ with $\beta=0$, i.e., no smoothness assumption on $f_0$, while no rates are possible in other distances (the latter might also be an artifact of the proof technique, as these results are obtained through an application of Theorem~\ref{Thm:rates}(ii) in Lemma~\ref{lem:distances}).
+(iii) If $\Vert C^{-1}\Vert<\infty$, then $\theta_n=n^{-\frac{1}{2}}$ and $J(p_0\Vert p_{f_{\lambda,n}})=O_{p_0}(n^{-1})$ with $\lambda=n^{-\frac{1}{2}}$. \end{theorem} \begin{rem} \emph{(i)} Comparing the results of Theorem~\ref{Thm:rates}(i) and Theorem~\ref{Thm:density}(i) (for $L^r$, Hellinger and KL divergence), we would like to highlight that while the conditions on $\lambda$ and $n$ match in both the cases, the latter does not require $f_0\in\overline{\Cal{R}(C)}$ to ensure consistency.
+While $f_0\in\overline{\Cal{R}(C)}$ can be imposed in Theorem~\ref{Thm:density} to attain consistency, we replaced this condition with $\emph{supp}(q_0)=\Omega$---a simple and easy condition to work with---which along with the boundedness of the kernel ensures that for any $f_0\in\eu{H}$, there exists $\tilde{f_0}\in\overline{\Cal{R}(C)}$ such that $p_{\tilde{f_0}}=p_0$ (see Lemma~\ref{lem:support}). \\ \emph{(ii)} In contrast to the results in $L^r$, Hellinger and KL divergence, consistency in $J$ can be obtained with $\lambda$ converging to zero at a rate faster than in these results.
+In addition, one can obtain rates in $J$ with $\beta=0$, i.e., no smoothness assumption on $f_0$, while no rates are possible in other distances (the latter might also be an artifact of the proof technique, as these results are obtained through an application of Theorem~\ref{Thm:rates}(ii) in Lemma~\ref{lem:distances}) which is due to the fact that the convergence in these other distances is based on the convergence of $\Vert f_{\lambda,n}-f_0\Vert_\eu{H}$, which in turn involves convergence of $\Cal{A}_0(\lambda):=\Vert f_\lambda-f_0\Vert_\eu{H}$ to zero while the convergence in $J$ is controlled by $\Cal{A}_{\frac{1}{2}}(\lambda):=\Vert \sqrt{C}(f_\lambda-f_0)\Vert_\eu{H}$ which can be shown to behave as $O(\sqrt{\lambda})$ as $\lambda\rightarrow 0$, without requiring any assumptions on $f_0$ (see Proposition~\ref{pro:approxerror}).
 Indeed, as a further consequence, the rate of convergence in $J$ is faster than in other distances. \\ \emph{(iii)} An interesting aspect in Theorem~\ref{Thm:density} is that $p_{f_{\lambda,n}}$ is consistent in various distances such as $L^r$, Hellinger and KL, despite being obtained by minimizing a different loss function, i.e., $J$.
-However, we will see in Section~\ref{Sec:misspecified} that such nice results are difficult to obtain in the misspecified case, where consistency and rates are provided only in $J$. \QEDA \end{remark} While Theorem~\ref{Thm:density} addresses the case of bounded kernels, the case of unbounded kernels requires a small modification which we discuss below.
+However, we will see in Section~\ref{Sec:misspecified} that such nice results are difficult to obtain in the misspecified case, where consistency and rates are provided only in $J$. \end{rem} While Theorem~\ref{Thm:density} addresses the case of bounded kernels, the case of unbounded kernels requires a technical modification.
 The reason for this modification, as alluded to in the discussion following Theorem~\ref{Thm:score}, is due to the fact that $f_{\lambda,n}$ may not be in $\Cal{F}$ when $k$ is unbounded, and therefore the corresponding density estimator, $p_{f_{\lambda,n}}$ may not be well-defined.
-To handle this, in the following, we assume that there exists a positive constant $M$ such that $\Vert f_0\Vert_\eu{H}\le M$, so that an estimator of $f_0$ can be constructed as
+In order to keep the main ideas intact, we discuss the unbounded case in detail in Section~\ref{subsec:unbounded-kernel} in Appendix~\ref{Sec:supp-results}.